 Fourthly, Habermas does not pay much attention to the question,what institutions are envisaged by his theory since he is preoccupied with the question how a just procedure can produce just outcomes.
 But he does make some cryptic observations about judicial review in a deliberative democracy which should be of interest.
 The question of judicial activism or self restraint should not be discussed, he says, ‘in abstracto.’
 He then then says arguendo that if one understands the Constitution to integrate private and public autonomy ‘a rather bold constitutional adjudication of democratic procedure and the deliberative form of political opinion will formation’ is required.
 But he immediately cautions:’ To be sure, we have to free the concept of deliberative politics from overly strenuous connotations that would put the Constitutional Court under permanent pressure to act.
 The court may not assume the role of regent who takes the place of an underage successor to thone….
 The constitutional court can best play the role of tutor.
 There is no need to idealise this role, as self assured constitutional scholars have done, unless one is seeking a trustee for an idealistically depicted political process.’

-V1.THE SOUTH AFRICAN CONSTITUTIONAL COURT AND THE DEMOCRATIC PROCESSCOURTS AND LEGISLATURES
+V1.THE SOUTH AFRICAN CONSTITUTIONAL COURT AND THE DEMOCRATIC PROCESS: COURTS AND LEGISLATURES

 The South african judiciary has intervened increasingly over a period of time in the political process, particularly in the internal processes and functioning of legislatures, a class of cases which is my particular focus because they raise such novel questions.
 Courts have intervened to set constitutional standards for parliamentary rule making, the scheduling of parliamentary business,parliaments legislative agenda, the composition of parliamentary committees,the functioning of parliamentary caucases, and the rulings of the Speaker.
 These decisions depart significantly from constitutional understandings of the constitutional norms and principles governing the relationship between courts and legislatures in more established constitutional democracies,whether of the ‘Westminister’ type, systems of ‘constrained parliamentarism’ like Canada and Namibia, and those with a US style system of ‘separation of powers’ and ‘checks and balances.’